 Find out if you qualify for LASIK surgery with out LASIK self-test.

 Yes, for the patient that meets all of the requirements for undergoing LASIK surgery it is a very safe long-term option.
 LASIK eliminates refractive error by reshaping the cornea, causing a permanent change in the eyes that results in much-improved vision.
 As mentioned before, LASIK does not protect eyes from the natural aging process, so as a patient gets older they may need reading glasses or other forms of vision correction to maintain visual acuity.
 This most commonly occurs after the age of 40.
 LASIK itself does not increase the risk for presbyopia, however.

 Safety is the first priority with any LASIK procedure, which is why guidelines have been put in place to determine the viability of anyone interested in the surgery.
 While LASIK is not an option for everyone, there are often compelling alternative vision correction options that may fit the needs of those who are ineligible for LASIK.
 It is important for all patients to choose an eye doctor or clinic that has demonstrated a solid competency for LASIK and has years of experience with the procedure.
 This will ensure that preoperative exams are thorough and honest, and that their LASIK experience will be a positive one.

-If you are curious about LASIK and want to see if it is a good fit for your eyes, the Heart of Texas Eye Institute is here to help.
+If you are curious about LASIK and want to see if it is a good fit for your eyes, the Heart of Texas Eye Care is here to help.
 Please contact us for a free consultation to see if LASIK is right for you.